Inspections, Compliance, Enforcement, and Criminal Investigations

 Billing sample costs to the district is, in many instances, the most practical method of payment.
-This is particularly true where substantial costs are involved due to large numbers or expensive samples, when samples are collected from third parties such as carriers and public storage warehouses, or when delivery followed by subsequent billing is the dealers normal business practice.
+This is particularly true where substantial costs are involved due to large sample size, expensive samples, when samples are collected from third parties such as carriers and public storage warehouses, or when delivery followed by subsequent billing is the dealers normal business practice.
 If available, obtain the dealer's invoice and submit it to the appropriate fiscal unit for your district.

 Sampling from public storage warehouses and common carriers incurs costs, which are normally billed because the owner of the product is unavailable.
 Determine the identity of the owner or his agent, and estimate the value of the goods sampled.
 Arrange with the owner or agent to bill the district.

 If you have a government credit card and you need cash to pay for a sample, you are authorized to use your government credit card to withdraw an ATM advance to pay for your sample whether or not you are in travel status.
 The amount of the withdrawal should be limited to the cost of the sample.
 You should submit your itemized claim for samples along with the ATM fee by submitting a local voucher using GovTrip.
 Include the sample number and submit to your fiscal unit for payment.
 Any documentation should be provided.
 Sample costs cannot be charged directly to your government credit card.

 Additional labor, use of forklift, or other assistance may be required to move merchandise, skids, pallets, etc., to properly sample and restore the lot.
 Usually assistance will be available on the premises, or arrangements can be made with management to employ outside professional help.